aridhia/fair-api-beta-utilities/README.md

 - Attachments - such as documentation or supplementary material which can be downloaded
 - Dictionary by table

-In addition, it is possible to download metadata records in JSON by clicking the download icons adjacent to the display of the catalogue entry or and dictionary.
+In addition, it is possible to download metadata records in JSON by clicking the download icons adjacent to the display of the catalogue entry and dictionary.
 Alternatively the JSON entry can be downloaded as a whole using the 'Download' tool in the menu ribbon.

 For more details - see the knowledge base page on [What is a dataset](https://knowledgebase.aridhia.io/article/what-is-a-dataset/)